sanying123/documentation/using-the-api/reference.md

 	*  `title`: a friendly title for this vulnerability
 	*  `description`: a more complete description of this vulnerability.
 	*  `score`: a float score from 1-9 representing the OWASP severity of this vulnerability
-	*  `severity`: one of `SEVERITY_BLUE`, `SEVERITY_YELLOW`, `SEVERITY_RED` which are the levels ShiftLeft assigns according to score.
+	*  `severity`: one of `LOW_IMPACT`, `MEDIUM_IMPACT`, `HIGH_IMPACT` which are the levels ShiftLeft assigns according to score.
+	*  `securityEvents `: an integer containing the amount of incidents to the vulnerable endpoint, this counts.
-	*  `incidentCount`: an integer containing the amount of blocked incidents to the vulnerable endpoint, this counts.
+	*  `blockedEvents `: an integer containing the amount of blocked incidents to the vulnerable endpoint, this counts.
-	*  `trafficCount`: the amount of total hits to the vulnerable endpoints (including the ones that are not necesarily attacks.
+	*  `calls `: the amount of total hits to the vulnerable endpoints (including the ones that are not necesarily attacks.
-	*  `location`: where the affected endpoint is published.
+	*  `locationURL `: where the affected endpoint is published.
+	*  `locationMethod `: the method affected by this vulnerability.
-	*  `status` a status set throught the ShiftLeft UI
+	*  `status`: a status set throught the ShiftLeft UI
+	*  `assignedTo`: if this vulnerability is assigned to someone the field will be set to that person's email.

 A vulnerability is found on an Application through analysis and can be in various versions of the same Application, our API will allow you to slice the applications of your organization in various dimansions to obtain the data you need: